weaveworks-experiments/flux-classic/web/README.md

 The essentials:

  * You are running etcd and Prometheus; and,
- * The Amber balancers are told to expose stats to Prometheus; and,
+ * The Ambergreen balancers are told to expose stats to Prometheus;
+   and,
  * Prometheus knows how to connect to them.

 To tell the balancer to expose stats for Prometheus, supply the